 Peptides activate brain-derived neurotrophic factor (BDNF), an important protein that plays a part in neurogenesis.
 Also, peptides activate serotonergic and dopaminergic systems.

 Noopept promotes the release of the Nerve growth factor, a protein essential for the growth and maintenance of neurons.
 The influence on memory, brain performance, and motivation are favorable.
-Noopept reduces anxiety symptoms and boosts mental state.
-It can also fight cognitive decline due to the enhanced oxygen flow to the brain, as well as maintenance of cells.
-Many individuals report similar results as racetams.
+Noopept boosts mental state due to the enhanced oxygen flow to the brain, as well as maintenance of cells.
+Many individuals report similar results as with racetams.

 The major disadvantage in taking other peptide nootropics remains in their route of administration.
 Semax should be taken nasally to have effects.
 Cerebrolysin is most likely one of the most reliable peptides, only it must be injected.

 In addition to the aforementioned psychostimulants Adderall and Modafinil, other types of stimulants fit the category of a smart drug.
 In fact, according to the classical meaning, smart drugs are not nootropics.
 It is rather a border term between the nootropics and drugs.
 These sorts of drugs can be of some benefit for signs and symptoms associated with cognitive conditions.
 They offer an effective boost to normal reasoning, learning, memory, and focus.
 But, because long-lasting usage triggers several side effects, they are not the best selection for already healthy individuals.